 Also, when your content resonates with different members of your audience, they are likely to share it further.

-In addition to boosting your visibility, this gives you an opportunity to earn more authentic backlinks.
+In addition to boosting your visibility, repurposing your content gives you an opportunity to earn more authentic backlinks.
 This helps you build a strong inbound link profile and further improves your search engine rankings.

 Boost Brand’s Reputation and Online Presence

 All marketers are looking to establish their authority in their niches.
 The most common pathway to achieve this is to focus on SEO and social media marketing.
 That’s what most marketers work on.
 Repurposing content is like a dark horse.
 It’s not a very popular strategy yet, but it can boost your brand reputation.